EduardoZepeda/coffee-bytes-hugo/content/posts/nginx-keepalive-gzip-http2-mejor-rendimiento-en-tu-sitio-web/index.en.md

 # ...
 ```

-## enable gzip compression in nginx
+## Enable gzip compression in nginx

 The gzip compression allows us to reduce the size of the resources we send, it is not usually enabled by default.